luigi311/Blog/content/furilabs-flx1s/index.md

 # Compatibility

 The FLX1s is a halium based device so it is limiting to what OS/DE you can run on it.
 Currently you can run both FuriOS and Ubuntu Touch, though FuriOS is the only one officially supported by the FuriLabs team.
 You wont be able to run any of the other mainline OS though like arch and postmarketos.
 For desktop environments (DE) you are also limited to Phosh in FuriOS and Lomiri in the Ubuntu Touch port.
-GTK based applications seem to function the best while some QT based applications have issues such as acceleration and/or failing to launch like angelfish due to upstream issues around GLES support and inclusion in the flatpak builds.
+GTK based applications seem to function the best while some QT based applications have issues such as acceleration and/or failing to launch.
 The FLX1s also supports multiboot allowing you to install multiple OS side by side.
 This makes it simple to test new changes without breaking your main image or even testing out separate different OS as they are released.
 The app they created to manage this is bootman and once an OS is integrated with it then its as simple as telling it to create a new partition of X size and telling it what OS to flash onto the partition.
 It will then show up as a touch interface when turning the phone on to select what OS/Partition you want to boot into.

 # Android

 Android support is amazing with lots of sensors passed through to the container, listed below.
 The android system is called [Andromeda](https://github.com/FuriLabs/andromeda) which forked off Waydroid and has made tons of improvements and updates to the base android system.
 You should be able to run most android applications without any issues except the usually culprits that have Integrity API (Safetynet replacement) like banking apps.
 Video playback works and I can confirm Grayjay works perfectly except the volume control guesture control.
 Android also integrated perfectly with the rest of the host OS with all your android applications showing up in the app drawer.

 There is a gnome software plugin so you can search and install android apps from fdroid through the gnome software store as if it was a native application removing the need to manually open fdroid.
 There's a android section in the gnome settings that exposes a lot of android settings to the user as shown below.
+Enabling the Shared Folder setting allows you to have full access to files in both directions so you can take pictures within the linux environment and share them within android apps and vice versa, download files from android apps and access them within the host linux environment.
+On the host the android files are located under ~/Android and within android the host files are located under ~/Linux.

 {{ resize_image(path="/furilabs-flx1/FLX1_Gnome_Settings_Android.png", width=480, alt="FuriOS Android Settings") }}